Skip to main content

 3

-A verdict is computed
+A request verdict is computed

 Each call resolves to one of three outcomes: